chef/automate/components/automate-chef-io/content/docs/desktop.md

 `Checked-in` refers to desktops reporting into Chef Automate.
 `Unknown` desktops did not report to Chef Automate during the last twenty-four hours.

-Clicking on a box will display a Filtered Desktop List of desktops for the selected status.
+Selecting a box will display a Filtered Desktop List of desktops for the selected status.
 The selected filters will not persist when selecting a different box.

 ### Check-in History